RozbitiWindow/Learning-VS-code-C-/README.md

-# test-visual-studio
+# VS-code learning code
-testing visual studio code on linux just testing code for beginers in vs code in C#
+testing visual studio code on linux, just testing code for beginers in vs code in C#